 Driving in the heat

-Extreme heat can affect the road surface making it sticky and slowing down vehicles.
+Extreme heat can affect the road surface, making it sticky and slowing down vehicles.
 Driving at night reduces the risks but that is not practical for many operators.

-Be diligent when checking tyres, pulleys and belts
+- Be diligent when checking tyres, pulleys, and belts

-Ensure air conditioning and ventilation vents are kept clear
+- Ensure air conditioning and ventilation vents are kept clear

-Check oil and water levels frequently
+- Check oil and water levels frequently

-Mechanical breakdowns and air conditioning failure can pose a real threat to the driver.
-Even if you’re not undertaking a long haul trip it’s important to be prepared for hot weather and emergencies.
+Mechanical breakdowns and air-conditioning failure can pose a real threat to the driver.
+Even if you’re not undertaking a long-haul trip, it’s important to be prepared for hot weather and emergencies.

 - Truck drivers are often the first on the scene of breakdowns or accidents.
 Having extra supplies means you can look after yourself and offer support to others in an emergency.

 - Drink plenty of fluids.
 In very hot weather people dehydrate when fluid intake is insufficient to replace fluids lost.

---Dry mouth, lips and tongue
+- Dry mouth, lips, and tongue

---Dark urine, and not so much of it
+- Dark urine, and not so much of it

---Feeling dizzy or light-headed, particularly when standing up
+- Feeling dizzy or light-headed, particularly when standing up

 Keep in touch

-For drivers on remote routes it’s vital to prepare a regular contact plan and stick to it.
+For drivers on remote routes, it’s vital to prepare a regular contact plan and stick to it.
 This ensures someone else knows your location at a specific time and if you don’t call in, help can be sought before problems escalate.

 - Always carry a mobile phone and charger

 - Carry an alternative sim card or satellite phone if coverage is patchy

 - Remember to phone in at pre-arranged times

 - Have an emergency plan in place